Mental health support in the UK

 Moving to a new country, learning different methods of studying and forming new friendship groups can be a very exciting time when you study in the UK.
 But it can also be very scary if you’re adapting to a new climate, potentially speaking in a different language and feel far from your friends and family.

 Starting a new university, school or college is a big change and all students, whether from the UK or elsewhere, may feel overwhelmed at some point.
-You’re not alone.

 You may experience feeling isolated, distressed, anxious or lonely.
 International students can have many concerns, including: